Or, how to Spend Valentine’s Day in Seattle

 No, not like prom.
 Unless you went to prom in the age of Grunge like I did.
 The Flannel Formal by Kahlua and SE Productions is kind of like a white party, but with plaid and flannel.
 When I hear that word, I think of Kurt Cobain (RIP) and his unique use of said shirt.
 You might think jammies.
 Maybe the kind with feet.
 Either way is correct for this twist on traditional fancy-dress dances.
 Tickets are available on Eventbrite for $35 and include 2 Drinks, Light Appetizers & Desserts, PNW Beer, Wine and Chocolate tasting, Karaoke, a Fish Throwing Contest (a la Pike Place), and ghost stories.
 And fun.
 And I’m assuming some epic people watching!

 There you have it folks.
-A few suggestions to get you in the mood (or not) for Valentine’s Day!
+A few suggestions to get you in the mood (or not) for Valentine’s Day in Seattle!

 A Romantic Seattle Stay

-When you’re here in the name of romance, or just want an amazing place to stay while in Seattle, make sure the team at Seattle Oasis Vacation Rentals has you booked in a beautiful downtown location.
+When you’re here on Valentine’s Day in Seattle, in the name of romance, or just want an amazing place to stay while in Seattle, make sure the team at Seattle Oasis Vacation Rentals has you booked in a beautiful downtown location.
 We’ll keep you close to the venues that offer a variety of events while providing unsurpassed views as the city comes to life during the day and well into the night.
 Contact us to start planning your Valentine’s trip!